aseven7/potlu/README.md

-# potlu
+# Potlu
-Potlu is simple PHP framework, inspired from java beans
+Potlu is simple PHP framework, inspired from java beans.

+Powered by : Idiorm, FlightPHP.